mrakgr/Trading-Journal/journal_2025.md

 I've realized that the system one is using is the perspective on the market.
 If you're using a swing trading system, you're looking at the market very differently than a position trader would.

 I've gotten ahead of myself yesterday.
 I'd, of course, need to backtest a swing trading system first and systematize instead of eyeballing it.

+9/27/2025

+8:45am.
+Amazing, my right shoulder seems to be completely healed.
+No more pain at all when I move my arm.

+I've been going to that ultrasound treatment for months and then spent a year exercising, but a simple injection was all it took to take care of it in 2 days.

+9:05am.
+Let me start the session.

+Smart, dumb; young, old; rich, poor...none of that matters.

+It doesn't matter how far along one is on his path.

+What matters is if he has the strength to make a single step forward.